10 Jan, 2018

 Some households have multiple types of shoyu instead of having just one.
 Each type is used for a different dish.
 Personally I only use dark shoyu so I’m not saying it’s necessary.

 31 years old from USA.
-New when it comes to Japanese Culture. a fan of cryptocurrency, online casino and baccarat.
+New when it comes to Japanese Culture.

 Only registered users may post in the forum.
 You can register your free 楽しい Japanese account here.